AvaAvarai/Java_Tabular_Vis_Toolkit/README.md

 | 9.99  | 8.88  | 7.77  | 6.66  | 5.55  | C     |
 | 1.23  | 4.56  | 7.89  | 2.34  | 5.67  | B     |

-## Aknowledgements
+## Acknowledgements

-The user interface icons used are source from Font Awesome.
+The user interface icons used are sourced from Font Awesome.

 ## License

-The software is freely available for personal and commerical use under the MIT license see `LICENSE` for full details.
+The software is freely available for personal and commercial use under the MIT license, see `LICENSE` for full details.